clearmatics/ion/ion-cli/README.md

 ## Building the CLI

+Clean the directory: `make clean`

 Run `make build` to fetch sources and compile the binary.
+This will error if attempted to be built outside of your `GOPATH`.

 ## Usage